tammekasra/Data-analysis-project-Introduction-to-Data-Science-Course--2025-/README.md

 -98 students with "Very Stressed" correctly identified

 Off-diagonal (red): Misclassifications

--Very few errors overall - excellent performance!
+Very few errors overall, meaning that the results given by the model should be reliable.
 ## Discussion

 ## Conclusions